Eating chocolate doesn’t make somebody unhealthy any more than a salad makes somebody healthy.

 A more typical example of an average (unhealthy) meal is steak and fries.

-The fries are healthy – so long as they’re not deepfried or cooked heavily with oil.
-The problem here isn’t even the steak, it’s the serving distribution; the fries should be the main meal, not the steak – the steak should be the sideserving.
-(A serving of vegetables should also be included, and the serving size of vegetables should be larger than thesteak.)
+The fries are healthy – so long as they’re not deep fried or cooked heavily with oil.
+The problem here isn’t even the steak, it’s the serving distribution; the fries should be the main meal, not the steak – the steak should be the side.
+(A serving of vegetables should also be included, and the serving size of vegetables should be larger than the steak.)
 Instead of steak and fries, try fries and steak.

 If one does desire to include animal products in their diet, it can be acceptable to add small portions of lean meats such as a couple slices of lean chicken breast.
-Note that chicken is generally high in calories and can easily dominate a meal if not careful; the main source of calories should be the staple food (potatoes, grains, fruit, etc. (though I very much doubt one would choose to mix fruit and chicken together)), or foods higher on the chart.
+Note that chicken is generally high in calories and can easily dominate a meal if not careful; the main source of calories should be the staple food (potatoes, grains, fruit, etc.), or foods higher on the chart.

 So, it’s okay to eat a little chocolate, but just keep in mind that it’s low on the chart in terms of nutrients, so there are better foods that could be chosen instead.
 It’s the overall lifestyle and predominant source of calories which are important, not smaller decisions of greater insignificance such as occasional consumption of chocolate.
 Diets fail when you start thinking of parting away with much loved foods.